biocommons/anyvar/docs/sql.md

 # SQL Database Setup

-A Postgres or Snowflake database may optionally be used with AnyVar.
+A Postgres, Snowflake, or DuckDB database may optionally be used with AnyVar.
+This database is used to cache variants that have been transformed by AnyVar.
 Use the  `ANYVAR_STORAGE_URI` environment variable to define the database connection URL (see the documentation for your chosen database implementation for more details).
 AnyVar uses
 [SQLAlchemy 1.4](https://docs.sqlalchemy.org/en/14/index.html) to provide database connection management.
 The default database connection URL